raygun101/MarkupKit/README.md

 These methods may also be called by application code to translate MarkupKit-encoded color and font values to `UIColor` and `UIFont` instances, respectively.

+Finally, `LMViewBuilder` provides the following method, which is used to apply a set of property values to a view:

+    + (void)setPropertyValues:(NSDictionary *)properties forView:(UIView *)view;

+`LMViewBuilder` uses this method internally to configure view instances declared in markup, but it can also be called by application code to set property values of dynamically-generated views.

 See _LMViewBuilder.h_ for more information.

 ## LMTableView and LMTableViewCell